 Use the Following Tips to Stay on Track:

-- When you start your course, take time to completely explore Moodle, your online learning environment, and your new syllabus.
+- When you start your course, take time to completely explore Canvas, your online learning environment, and your new syllabus.
 Understand when forum posts are due each week, as well as other assignments.

 - Investigate the different elements of your course so you’ll know where things are located, such as resources, how to contact your instructor, and other course information.
 Be sure you understand the technology, if you don’t, make time to learn more through IT support.